 Other veterinary dental technicians may also use an ultrasound scaler to remove hardened plaque from the teeth and examine the teeth and the gum line for major problems.
 The veterinary dental technician will discuss any issues with a veterinarian and assist him or her in any further treatment that may be needed.
 Sometimes this might include extraction of a tooth.
 Finally, the veterinary dental technician makes note of any abnormalities in the teeth during the cleaning so that this information can be saved and referenced in the future.

 Veterinary dental technicians could find employment in a number of places.
-This includes in veterinary clinics, but also in large animal facilities like zoos and wildlife centers, and in veterinary hospitals that primarily focus on dental care.
+This includes in veterinary clinics, but also in large animal facilities like zoos and wildlife centers and in veterinary hospitals that primarily focus on dental care.
 Regional locations of The American Society of the Prevention of Cruelty to Animals could also need veterinary dental technicians.
 The Massachusetts SPCA, as an example, has hired veterinary dental technicians to be part of its staff.
-As well, graduates of veterinary dental technician schools can also look for opportunities posted on the American Veterinary Medical Association job board that are related to veterinary dental technician employment.
+Additionally, graduates of veterinary dental technician schools can also look for opportunities posted on the American Veterinary Medical Association job board that are related to veterinary dental technician employment.

 Veterinary Dental Tech Salary Data